snotskie/ttrpg/site/src/index.md

 **Ease of Focus:** Your rolls using a $d8$ or larger also bump when you roll a $2$ on the die.

 **Radical Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
-Then once a Check succeed this way, you are no longer Uncool.
+Then once a Check succeeds this way, you are no longer Uncool.

 **Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.